NathanKregstein/HW-5-Tank-Game-1/Assignment.md

 ## BONUS!

 Here are some suggestions of little improvements to this version.
 None of these are required for this assignment, but you can complete these for 0.5 bonus points each.
 - Update the wrapping code for the player to make the transition smoother.
-(Hint, let the player move futher out of bounds before moving them)
+(Hint, let the player move futher out of bounds before moving them) COMPLETED!
 - Deactivate the bullets when they exit the screen.
+COMPLETED!
 - Make the bullets start at the end of the cannon barrel when they are activated.

 ## Submission